FabrizioBrancati/BFKit/README.md

 Todo :ballot_box_with_check:
 ============================
 - :heavy_minus_sign: Create great tests and add Coveralls badge
-- :heavy_minus_sign: Add support to watchOS, tvOS and MacOS
+- :heavy_minus_sign: Add support to macOS, watchOS and tvOS
-- :heavy_minus_sign: Create a new DEMO App that shows all the functionalities of BFKit
+- :heavy_minus_sign: Create a new Example App that shows all the functionalities of BFKit
 - :heavy_check_mark: Add Carthage support
 - :heavy_check_mark: Add to CocoaPods
 - :heavy_check_mark: Create a great documentation